DOT Regulations for Pickup Trucks and Trailers

 Does My Work Vehicle Have DOT Regulations?

 If your truck is a heavy-duty model or hauls a trailer, it might be subject to the regulations of the DOT.
 The DOT’s rules apply to any vehicle that moves across state lines with a GVWR over 10,001 pounds.
-The GVWR is allocated by the manufacturer and shows how much cargo the vehicle or trailer can safely carry.
-You can find this number on the VIN Plate which is typically located at the end of your truck's driver door.
+The manufacturer allocates the GVWR and shows how much cargo the vehicle or trailer can safely carry.
+You can find this number on the VIN Plate, typically located at the end of your truck's driver door.
 What is Unified Carrier Registration?

-The Ford F-350 pickup can serve as an example of a vehicle that crosses state lines with a GVWR of 6,800 pounds.
-When this truck pulls a 16-foot ATV trailer with its own GVWR of 7,000 pounds, the combined weight limit surpasses 10,001 pounds and thus becomes classified as a commercial motor vehicle subject to regulations from the Department Of Transportation.
-Also, take a look at Drug and Alcohol Program policy.
+The Ford F-350 pickup can be an example of a vehicle crossing state lines with a GVWR of 6,800 pounds.
+When this truck pulls a 16-foot ATV trailer with its own GVWR of 7,000 pounds, the combined weight limit surpasses 10,001 pounds and thus becomes classified as a commercial motor vehicle subject to the Department Of Transportation regulations.
+Also, take a look at the Drug and Alcohol Program policy.

 Key Points: The Most Important DOT Regulations for Trailers & Pickup Trucks